 Darren Adam 1am - 4am

-Covid alert level: What is a tier 2 lockdown and what areas will be included in it?
+Coronavirus lockdown: What are tier 2 rules and restrictions and what areas are in it?

-Which areas are in tier 2 of the new three tier alert system?
+Which areas are in tier 2 of the new coronavirus alert system?
 And what are the rules and restrictions of level 2?
 Here’s what you need to know including what's happening with social distancing, pubs and restaurants.

 What are the tier 2, ‘high level’ rules and restrictions?